-Kyrgyzstan and Mongolia have already been the exceptions to this rule, which both Brussels and Moscow have cultivated in the past.
+The exceptions to this rule have been Kyrgyzstan and Mongolia, both of which have already been cultivated by Brussels and Moscow in the past.
 The cases of Armenia and Moldova, which show contravening trajectories, demonstrate that the opportunities and risks of political transformation do not necessarily line up with what one might expect in terms of geopolitical orientation.
 A closer, more differentiated examination of the state of affairs is needed, for example, with regard to the group of defective democracies.
-Countries in this group are characterized by the fact that, at least over the past ten years, they have preserved the institutional core of competitive, free and largely fair elections in the spirit of Robert Dahl's polyarchy.
-Democracy functions in these countries as a kind of "organized uncertainty" (Adam Przeworski), although there have been efforts to curb the fair conduct of elections in particular.
+Countries in this group are characterized by the fact that, at least over the past 10 years, they have preserved the institutional core of competitive, free and largely fair elections in the spirit of Robert Dahl's polyarchy.
+Democracy functions in these countries as a kind of "organized uncertainty" (Adam Przeworski), although there have been efforts to curb the fair conduct of elections, in particular.

 Such efforts have proved least successful in Mongolia, where elections regularly result in a change of government.
 The most recent example was in July 2017, when Khaltmaagiin Battulga, the candidate of the opposition Democratic Party (DP), won the presidential elections with 50.61% of the vote.
-This was all the more remarkable given that the ruling Mongolian People's Party (MPP) won 65 of the 76 seats in the parliamentary elections just one year previous, and the then-ruling DP party won only nine seats.
+This was all the more remarkable given that the ruling Mongolian People's Party (MPP) had won 65 of the 76 seats in the parliamentary elections just one year earlier, while the then-ruling DP party had won only nine seats.
 Voter turnout in Mongolia is traditionally extremely high, but public distrust of parliament and political parties is also quite high.
-This lack of trust has been fueled most recently by a public scandal that came to light in 2018.
-Members of the government, parliament and even the attorney general had allegedly diverted nearly \$1.5 million from the country's sovereign wealth fund to family members.
+This lack of trust has been fueled most recently by a public scandal that came to light in 2018 involving members of the government, parliament and even the attorney general, who diverted nearly \$1.5 million from the country's sovereign wealth fund to family members.

-We see a similar state of affairs in Kyrgyzstan, where presidential elections held in October 2017 resulted in the victory of the country's former Prime Minister Sooronbay Jeenbekov, with the support of incumbent Almazbek Atambayev and his Social Democratic Party.
-Atambayev was not permitted to run after having served two terms in office. Ömürbek Babanov, also a former prime minister and one of the country's most well-known businessmen, came in second place running on the ticket of the business-oriented party Respublika Ata-Yurt.
+We see a similar state of affairs in Kyrgyzstan, where presidential elections held in October 2017 resulted in the victory of the country's former prime minister, Sooronbay Jeenbekov, with the support of incumbent Almazbek Atambayev and his Social Democratic Party.
+Atambayev was not permitted to run after having served two terms in office. Ömürbek Babanov, also a former prime minister and one of the country's best-known businessmen, came in second place running on the ticket of the business-oriented Respublika Ata-Zhurt party.
 Immediately after the elections, however, Babanov left the country in the midst of investigations brought on by the office of the prosecutor general.
 Nevertheless, this election marked the first democratic change of government in the country's history.

-In Georgia, the ruling Georgian Dream party, with businessman Bidsina Ivanishvili as its puppet master, leveraged its constitutional majority to further diminish presidential powers in the transition from a presidential to a parliamentary system.
+In Georgia, the ruling Georgian Dream party, with businessman Bidzina Ivanishvili as its puppet master, leveraged its constitutional majority to further diminish presidential powers in the transition from a presidential to a parliamentary system.
 These efforts have been driven by events in 2018 that took place during the country's last presidential elections to be held by direct vote.
 Opposition party United National Movement (UNM), led by exiled Mikhail Saakashvili, effectively forced a second round of elections involving UNM candidate Grigol Vashadze and the (independent) candidate supported by the governing Georgian Dream party, Salome Zourabichvili, who eventually won by a narrow margin thanks to a massive propaganda campaign combined with the mobilization of administrative resources.